 The U.S. Occupational Safety and Health Administration (OSHA) has established safe levels for noise exposure.
 Over the course of eight hours, the legal limit of noise exposure is 90 decibels, and yet studies have shown that a third of all construction sites are above that level.
 (Even 90 decibels is problematic as long-term exposure to noise over 85 decibels is harmful.)
 It’s not uncommon for workers to be exposed to decibels of 115 or more.

 While some workers may balk at wearing earplugs or earmuffs because they are less aware of activities going on around them, clear standards and enforcement efforts set the tone for a safe job site.
-Employers who fail to warn or counsel workers about the use of hearing protectors may be found in violation of OSHA standards and may be liable for hearing loss and other injuries sustained by their employees.
+Employers who fail to warn or counsel workers about the use of hearing protectors may be found in violation of OSHA standards and could be liable for hearing loss and other injuries sustained by their employees.